vmware-samples/euc-samples/macOS-Samples/BootstrapPackage/README.md

 3. If the Console shows the command did not get queued and/or processed (step 1), try installing it On-Demand
 4. If the On-Demand install does not show the command as either Ready for Device or Acknowledged, check to make sure the device is checking in and APNs is working.
 You can do this by issuing a Query and refreshing Device Details to see if the device checks in.
 5. If the device checks in, and the command is still not getting queued or sent, try deleting the Device Record (which also issues an Enterprise Wipe), and performing a re-enrollment.
-6. If you continue to have issues after following these steps, then please open a Support Ticket so that an agent can help troubleshoot by checking out the "Device Services Logs" on the Server.
-If you are on Shared-SaaS you will have to coordinate a time to perform a test for our agents to capture the verbose logs.
+6. If you continue to have issues after following these steps, then please open a Support Ticket so that a support engineer can help troubleshoot by checking out the "Device Services Logs" on the Server.
+If you are on Shared-SaaS you will have to coordinate a time to perform a test for our engineers to capture the verbose logs.

 ## Recommended Deployment - InstallApplications Tool